 Lunge Pose

 The lunge pose is known as Banarasana in Sanskrit.
-It is one of the best stretching exercises for your hip flexors and psoas muscle (3).
+It’s one of the best stretching exercises for your hip flexors and psoas muscle (3).
 Two of the symptoms of menopause are shortness of breath and declined lung function.

 - Start on your hands and knees.

-- Step your left foot in front and in between your hands so that your foot’s heel aligns with the heels of both hands.
+- Step your left foot in front and in between your hands so the heel of your foot is aligned with the heels of both hands.

 - Position your torso in an upright position and place your hands on your hips.
 Double-check to see that your knee is directly above your ankle and in a stacked position.